gin66/piano_keyboard/README.md

 any gaps, white or black keys may need to be modified by up to one pixel.
 Those changes may or may not be visible.
 If no adjustments have been made for a given width and key range is reported by the function is_perfect()

+If the enlargement of various elements does not succeed, then as last resort technique the outter gaps are enlarged.

 The gap between white and black keys can be removed by an option of the KeyboardBuilder.